brianshih1/mini-key-value-db/mdbook/src/chapter_5/life_of_a_query.md

 # Life of A Query

-Now that we understand how CRDB guarantees atomicity and isolation, we can finally start implementing the transactional layer!
-The transactional layer of my toy database is composed of many entities.
+Now that we understand how CRDB guarantees atomicity and isolation for its transactions, we can finally start implementing the transactional layer!

+The transactional layer of the toy database is composed of many entities.
 This page serves as a high-level overview of how a query interacts with these entities.
 You don't need to fully understand this page as I will cover each entity in greater detail.
-But this page can serve as a useful reference when understanding how each entity fits into the bigger picture.
+But hopefully, this page serves as a useful reference for understanding how each entity fits into the life of a query.

 This page is inspired by CRDB's [Life of a SQL Query](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/docs/tech-notes/life_of_a_query.md) doc, which outlines the lifecycle of a single query through the different layers of CRDB.
-I kept coming back to their doc when implementing my toy database.
+I found that doc extremely useful when learning how CRDB works.

 From a higher level, the transactional layer of my toy database is composed of these entities:

-- **Concurrency Manager**: Sequences concurrent, conflicting requests to provide isolation.
+- **Concurrency Manager**: Provides isolation to concurrent and conflicting requests by sequencing them.
 Once a request is sequenced, it is free to execute as no conflicting requests are running at the same time.
 The concurrency manager is made up of the latch manager, lock table, and transaction wait queue.
 - **Latch Manager**: Serializes accesses for keys.
 Only one latch guard can be acquired for a key at any given time.
 - **Lock Table**: Hold locks.
 Each lock corresponds to an uncommitted write by a transaction.
 Each lock may have a queue of waiting writes and a queue of waiting reads.
 The lock outlives the request since a transaction is composed of multiple requests.
 - **Transaction Wait Queue**: Stores the pending transactions for each transaction.
 This queue is responsible for detecting transaction deadlocks when there is a cycle in the “waits-for” graph